stevenvo/dwc2-klipper/README.md

 web_path: dwc2/web
 ```

-### Structure your printer.cfg files
+### Where to place your printer.cfg files

-Place each `printer.cfg` file into a separate folder.
-The `docker-compose.yaml` shares each config folder on host with the corresponding containers.
-Example structure used by the docker-compose currently:
+For each printer config file. place the `printer.cfg` file into a separate folder on your host (Raspberry Pi).
+You can rename the folder to your printer name, for example:

 ```
 $ ls -lsh